rossta/rossta.github.com/source/blog/2020-03-26-you-might-not-need-jquery-with-webpack.html.md

 Prior to adoption of module formats, developers commonly rolled their own module patterns by hanging functionality off a global variable.
 In this setup, developers have must be careful to require files in the proper order to ensure required functions are available in a given context.
 Many Rails applications still work this way. jQuery plugins are simply a manifestation of this pattern.

-With Webpack, unlike with the Rails asset pipeline, each source file is treated as a JavaScript module.
-In the browser, each Webpack-bundled module has its own scope.
-Access between other modules must be explicit, e.g. `import $ from 'jquery';`.
-This model addresses the order-dependency concerns as with the Rails asset pipeline.
-It also means, in many cases, it's no longer necessary to hang functionality off a global variable.
+With Webpack, unlike with the Rails asset pipeline, each source file is treated as a JavaScript module with its own scope.
+Access between modules must be explicit, e.g. `import $ from 'jquery';`.
+This model addresses the order-dependency concerns, as with the Rails asset\pipeline, and it also means it should no longer necessary to hang functionality off a global variable.

+## Show and tell

 To take advantage of this distinction, more plugins are being written without the assumption of jQuery as a dependency, but with the ability to use a plugin to support (what's becoming) the legacy pattern.

-## Show and tell

 Here's an example.
 The popular jQuery plugin [Flickity](https://flickity.metafizzy.co/) makes it easy to construct "responsive, flickable carousels" as follows: